malayjoshi13/Pehchaan/README.md

 ## 6) Working on

+6.1) Understanding and conducting comparative analysis between following algos https://github.com/malayjoshi13/face_recognition_detection_research/blob/main/Research%20papers.md

-6.1) adding varying illumination robustness on top of face detection and recognition/identification pipeline by training on NIR images dataset (like https://www4.comp.polyu.edu.hk/~csajaykr/IITD/FaceIR.htm)
+6.2) adding varying illumination robustness on top of face detection and recognition/identification pipeline by training on NIR images dataset (like https://www4.comp.polyu.edu.hk/~csajaykr/IITD/FaceIR.htm)

-6.2) adding varying poses and face orientations robustness to existing pipeline by use of face alignment algorithm or by use of GANs for transfering features of posed input face to a straight reference face
+6.3) adding varying poses and face orientations robustness to existing pipeline by use of face alignment algorithm or by use of GANs for transfering features of posed input face to a straight reference face

-6.3) adding face-occlusion (face mask, veil, etc) robustness to existing pipeline by discriminative learning based on eyes feature vector (like https://scholar.google.co.in/citations?view_op=view_citation&hl=en&user=4crRvSMAAAAJ&citation_for_view=4crRvSMAAAAJ:Tyk-4Ss8FVUC)
+6.4) adding face-occlusion (face mask, veil, etc) robustness to existing pipeline by discriminative learning based on eyes feature vector (like https://scholar.google.co.in/citations?view_op=view_citation&hl=en&user=4crRvSMAAAAJ&citation_for_view=4crRvSMAAAAJ:Tyk-4Ss8FVUC)

-6.4) image quality enhancement to make pipeline independent on camera quality (like https://publications.iitm.ac.in/publication/dp-gan-dual-pathway-generative-adversarial-network-for-face, https://scholar.google.co.in/citations?user=AZxz14AAAAAJ&hl=en, https://scholar.google.com/citations?user=JC528xwAAAAJ&hl=en, https://scholar.google.co.in/citations?view_op=view_citation&hl=en&user=JBAv0d0AAAAJ&citation_for_view=JBAv0d0AAAAJ:0EnyYjriUFMC,  https://openaccess.thecvf.com/content/CVPR2022/html/Kim_AdaFace_Quality_Adaptive_Margin_for_Face_Recognition_CVPR_2022_paper.html)
+6.5) image quality enhancement to make pipeline independent on camera quality (like https://publications.iitm.ac.in/publication/dp-gan-dual-pathway-generative-adversarial-network-for-face, https://scholar.google.co.in/citations?user=AZxz14AAAAAJ&hl=en, https://scholar.google.com/citations?user=JC528xwAAAAJ&hl=en, https://scholar.google.co.in/citations?view_op=view_citation&hl=en&user=JBAv0d0AAAAJ&citation_for_view=JBAv0d0AAAAJ:0EnyYjriUFMC,  https://openaccess.thecvf.com/content/CVPR2022/html/Kim_AdaFace_Quality_Adaptive_Margin_for_Face_Recognition_CVPR_2022_paper.html)

-6.5) making pipeline more scalable by performing comparison between feature vectors of input and database images in 1 image : N groups format and not in 1 image : 1 image format.
+6.6) making pipeline more scalable by performing comparison between feature vectors of input and database images in 1 image : N groups format and not in 1 image : 1 image format.
 This will save extra time spent by not comparing input image to database images of a particular group whose centroid feature vector is at a very large distance.

-6.6) restructuring model structure to include required Fully Connected layers which have demonstrated better understanding of minute differences between face features.
+6.7) restructuring model structure to include required Fully Connected layers which have demonstrated better understanding of minute differences between face features.
 Also including required cost functions that can help in discriminative learning by increasing difference between non-similar classes.